-With there being an excess of 1 billion cars in world, with 37.9 million of them being registered in the UK, drivers in our small country can have quite the impact if we make a couple of small changes.
+With there being an excess of 1 billion cars in the world, with 37.9 million of them being registered in the UK, drivers in our small country can have quite the impact if we just make a couple of small changes.

 When cruising on the motorway most cars have a speed range in which they feel most comfortable; find this comfortable spot and stick to it where possible.

 If you can’t find this spot then most cars perform best whilst doing around 55-65 Miles Per Hour (MPH).

 Motorway driving tends to be more fuel efficient than driving in the city where streets tend to be busier and have traffic lights to control traffic.